DEVOTIONALS

 my new life of trusting You in all things.
 When my days

-are dark, I will put out my hand and know that You, my
+are dark, I want to put trust in You and know that You,

 About Don Woodruff